dialoa/statement/README.md

 All document-level properties are within a `statement-filter` property.
 (Avoids conflicts with other filters when placed in the metadata.
 We could provide aliases if that's easier.)
+Of course the user wouldn't have to set all of these, and some of them shouldn't be manipulated by the user at all.
+It may also not be necessary for the filter to set those in the document's metadata itself as opposed to a local `options` variable.

 ```yaml
 statement-filter: